yabee111/House_Pricing_Prediction/README.md

 I am responsible for Model A. (A2 to A5)

 - Code: House Pricing Prediction.ipynb
-- Description and Results: House Pricing Prediction.html
+- Description and Results: House Pricing Prediction.html, first clone and duble click

 #### Some analytical pathways and Deliberations Example
 ##### Response Features